 2. Keep an Eye on Likely Mold Areas

 Since mold is a living organism, it loves moisture.
 Bathrooms and basements can be particularly tricky for eliminating mold growth, as they are often more damp than other household areas.
 In the bathroom, make sure you turn on the exhaust fan after a shower or bath.
 In a basement, using a dehumidifier may be the best way to go.
 Do a sniff check.
 If something smells musty, it’s a tell-tale sign of mold.
 Discolored spots on the walls are a giveaway too., getting in touch with a company similar to this Mold Inspection Austin company could be a good way of taking care of mold before it gets out of control.

 3. Use Mold Resistant-Materials

 Moisture-resistant drywall should be installed in bathrooms and can also work in basements.
 If you do remodel, this is the best choice so talk with a contractor for cosmetic or post-damage repairs.
 You can also find anti-microbial paints that prevent mold spores from forming.
 There are more preventative measures you can take in the setup of your walls, such as protective insulation or spaces for moisture elimination, so talk with a professional for further options.

 4. Know When to Call a Professional

 The Environmental Protection Agency (EPA) recommends using professional mold cleaning services if the affected area exceeds 10 square feet.
-If you find mold near the intake system of your air conditioning unit, you may need to have your air ducts cleaned.
+If you find mold near the intake system of your air conditioning unit, you may need to have your air ducts cleaned by an expert team of hvac contractors.
 Don’t use the system until you have it inspected to determine if there is mold present.
 Running the AC when it’s infected with mold will spread the spores.